El Pollo Loco (United States): History

 In May 1990, El Pollo Loco opened its 200th restaurant.
 That new restaurant was located in Yorba Linda, California.
 During the early 1990s the company experimented with many different concepts to increase marketshare in the competitive Southern Californian fast food industry.
 In 1994 the company test marketed at a select few locations: a side-dish bar, salsa bar, and barbecue at some locations, while other locations tried selling french fries or ice cream.
 Only salsa bars survived the test and were introduced chainwide the following year.
 The company also tested home delivery and catering in 1995.

 In August 1995, El Pollo Loco earned a place in the Guinness Book of World Records for building the world's largest burrito in Anaheim, California.
 The burrito was 3,112 ft long and weighed two tons.

 In December 1995, John A. Romandetti replaced Raymond J. Perry as president and chief executive officer.
 Sixteen months later, Romandetti was replaced by Nelson J. Marchioli as president and chief executive officer in April 1997 when Romandetti was transferred to sister company Denny's as its new CEO.

 On July 12, 1997, Flagstar, the parent company of El Pollo Loco and Denny's, filed for Chapter 11 bankruptcy.

 American Securities Capital Partners acquired the 274-location El Pollo Loco in 1999 for $114 Million from Advantica (formerly called TW Services) and later sold it to Trimaran Capital Partners in 2005 for $400 Million with 328 locations.

 In April 2001, Stephen Carley replaced Nelson J. Marchioli as president and chief executive officer.
 Marchioli left EPL, Inc., to head its former parent company Advantica.

 In January 2007, El Pollo Loco was featured on NBC TV's hit show The Apprentice: Los Angeles where contestants competed by creating and selling versions of El Pollo Loco's Pollo Bowl.
 El Pollo Loco was recognized by the World Franchising Network as a Top Franchise for Hispanics in 2010.

-New locations were first open by franchisees in the states of Utah and Oregon in 2008.
+New locations were first open by franchisees in the states of Georgia, Utah, and Oregon in late 2007 and early 2008.
 The 400th location was opened in Chelsea, Massachusetts in May 2008.

 In August 2010, president and chief executive officer Steve Carley unexpectedly resigned to head Red Robin Gourmet Burgers.

 In January 2011, Steve Sather was officially named president and chief executive officer after serving since the previous August as acting CEO.
+The company had to exit Georgia in October 2011 due to bankruptcy of the franchisee and the resulting poor sales performance.